Ax-throwing becomes latest competitive sport in Pittsburgh

 For those who have never tried it, Deasy offers a short pitch: "It’s like darts, but with axes."

-With more than 7,000 square feet of warehouse-style space, Luberjaxes in Millvale, Pennsylvania, has surpassed any other indoor facility of its kind in this country, Deasy said.
+With more than 7,000 square feet of warehouse-style space, Luberjaxes in Millvale, Penn., has surpassed any other indoor facility of its kind in this country, Deasy said.

 If safety is a concern, Deasy says his wife competed in an ax-throwing tournament while she was eight months pregnant.
 “She nearly won," he added.